KM4HQZ/road-trip-planner/README.md

 - Waypoint cities for flexible overnight stops
 - All hotels (pet-friendly) as POI markers
 - 24/7 emergency vets as medical POIs
-- Top attractions by category (parks, museums, restaurants, dog parks, viewpoints, etc.)
+- Top attractions by category (parks, museums, restaurants, dog parks, viewpoints, EV chargers, etc.)

 **How to use on Android:**
 1. Transfer `.gpx` file to your phone (email, Drive, USB, etc.)